SATB2: Function

 With an average worldwide prevalence of 1/800 live births, oral clefts are one of the most common birth defects.
 Although over 300 malformation syndromes can include an oral cleft, non-syndromic forms represent about 70% of cases with cleft lip with or without cleft palate (CL/P) and roughly 50% of cases with cleft palate (CP) only.
-Non-syndromic oral clefts are considered ‘complex’ or ‘multifactorial’ in that both genes and environmental factors contribute to the etiology.
+Non-syndromic oral clefts are considered 'complex' or 'multifactorial' in that both genes and environmental factors contribute to the etiology.
 Current research suggests that several genes are likely to control risk, as well as environmental factors such as maternal smoking.

 Re-sequencing studies to identify specific mutations suggest several different genes may control risk to oral clefts, and many distinct variants or mutations in apparently causal genes have been found reflecting a high degree of allelic heterogeneity.
-Although most of these mutations are extremely rare and often show incomplete penetrance (i.e., an unaffected parent or other relative may also carry the mutation), combined they may account for up to 5% of non-syndromic oral cleft.
+Although most of these mutations are extremely rare and often show incomplete penetrance (i.e., an unaffected parent or other relatives may also carry the mutation), combined they may account for up to 5% of non-syndromic oral cleft.

 Mutations in the SATB2 gene have been found to cause isolated cleft palates.
 SATB2 also likely influences brain development.
-This is consistent with mouse studies that show SATB2 is necessary for proper establishment of cortical neuron connections across the corpus callosum, despite the apparently normal corpus callosum in heterozygous knockout mice.
+This is consistent with mouse studies that show SATB2 is necessary for the proper establishment of cortical neuron connections across the corpus callosum, despite the apparently normal corpus callosum in heterozygous knockout mice.